How to Configure Microsoft Entra ID as a SAML Identity Provider in Keycloak

 Important: The Reply URL must exactly match the ACS URL that Keycloak expects.
 If there is even a trailing slash mismatch, authentication will fail with a generic “invalid request” error.

-Section 2: Attributes & Claims
+Card 2: Attributes & Claims

 Click Edit on the “Attributes & Claims” card.
 By default, Entra ID sends a set of claims.
 Verify or adjust the following: